Quick Summary of Contents

 A failure to change passwords over time and forgetting to enable email notifications.

 Another safeguard not widely used by most GoDaddy customers that have had their accounts and domains stolen is not enabling email notifications on their accounts.

 In some cases, if the thieves are smart, they won’t change your login credentials.

 They simply log in and out of your account without you ever knowing about it.
 Hence, enable Two-Step Authentication services to stop this nonsense.

 If thieves don’t change your login credentials, then they disable email notifications.

 Thieves do this to transfer domains out of your GoDaddy account while under the radar of ever notifying anyone.

-In some cases, saved payment information is used to purchase domains and then transfer domains from person’s account to thief’s account.
+In some cases, saved payment information is used to purchase domains and then transfer domains from a person’s account to a thief’s account.

 I can’t express the importance of enabling account notifications, changing your password from time to time, and using passwords that are at least 10 characters in length, containing upper and lowercase alphanumeric and special characters.

-As I close, I recommend you always type the Godaddy.com address into your web browser to login to your account instead of using emails phishing as GoDaddy.
+As I close, I recommend you always type the Godaddy.com address into your web browser to log in to your account instead of using email phishing as GoDaddy.